Vizonex/CyStub/README.md

 the other issue is that the compiled versions of your modules have to be slightly reserved engineered if you want all the nitty gritty details needed when using your module...

-Currently Projects such as __PyImgui__ and __PyDuckTape2__ can be extremely difficult to navigate when it's hoverlist is not avalible.
+Currently libraries that utilize cython such as __PyImgui__ and __PyDukTape2__ can be extremely difficult to navigate when it's hoverlist is not avalible.

 But now I bring a __New Solution__ to the table ...
 We can now compile our own stubfiles in a more automatic fasion provided that we are using